pure-data/externals-howto/README.rst

 Due to the software architecture, the first inlet is always “active”.

-The first two arguments of the ``inlet_new`` function are pointers to the internal of the object and to the graphical presentation of the object.
+The first two arguments of the ``inlet_new`` function are pointers to the internals of the object and to the graphical presentation of the object.

 The symbolic selector that is specified by the third argument is to be